 One way in which expatriate people in Addis Ababa give back to the local community is by employing a housekeeper - known locally as a seratanya.
 Bingham has access to a bank of ladies who are well accustomed to the needs of expatriate staff.
 They undertake a variety of tasks according to the needs of the employer, some of which might include:

 Seratanyas are employed directly by the person or family they work for, although Bingham has a coordinator who helps with communication and management.
-Wages for seratanyas at Bingham are set slightly above those in the local economy at around 16 - 20 Birr an hour.
-There is an additional charge of around 3 - 5 Birr per hour for childcare services.
+Wages for seratanyas at Bingham are set at 24 Birr per hour, slightly above the equivalent in the local economy.
+There is an additional charge of around 4 Birr per hour for childcare services.
 Single people may feel that 8-12 hours a week is sufficient, whilst larger families often have 12-20+ hours of help spread across the week.

 This feels uncomfortable!

 We understand!
 We've all been in this position.
 The concept of a daily housekeeper is generally unfamiliar to most incoming staff who initially find the idea uncomfortable.
 The disparity in wages between our home countries and Ethiopia can feel exploitative and the idea of having someone you don't know in your home can feel invasive.
 There is no requirement that you employ a seratanya and you will not be forced to do so.

 ... we do highly recommend it!
 Life in Addis can be much harder work than life in your home country.
 Simple tasks like shopping and cooking take much more time than they do at home.
 Most meals are prepared from scratch because pre-packaged items such as sauces are not affordable or available.
 Bleaching fruit and vegetables before preparation adds time to the cooking process.
 Drinking water needs to be fetched from a central tap.
 Water and electricity can be erratic at times so having someone around to do laundry or clean the bathroom while you're at work can smooth the frustrations of unreliable amenities.